kstefanj/kstefanj.github.io/_posts/2023-11-07-hazelcast-on-generational-zgc.md

 This comes with the benefit of being able to collect the young generation more frequent, expecting most of the objects to be considered garbage (see [the weak generational hypothesis](https://docs.oracle.com/en/java/javase/21/gctuning/garbage-collector-implementation.html#GUID-71D796B3-CBAB-4D80-B5C3-2620E45F6E5D)).
 When most objects are garbage the cost of doing a collection goes down.
 This means that Generational ZGC can do more frequent GCs, **reclaiming more memory** still using **less resources** compared to legacy ZGC (the non-generational version).

-Adding generations to ZGC was a very large feature that has been in development for over two years and if you want more detailed information about it I recommend reading [the JEP](https://openjdk.org/jeps/439) and watching [this video from JVMLS](https://inside.java/2023/08/31/generational-zgc-and-beyond/).
+Adding generations to ZGC was a very large feature that has been in development for over three years and if you want more detailed information about it I recommend reading [the JEP](https://openjdk.org/jeps/439) and watching [this video from JVMLS](https://inside.java/2023/08/31/generational-zgc-and-beyond/).

 ## The use-case